hneemann/yagi/README.md

 }
 ```

-To allow the code generator to identify the generic type, the type is annotated with a special comment:
+To allow the code generator to identify the generic type, the type needs to be annotated with a special comment:

 ```go
 package temp